dart-archive/www.dartlang.org/src/site/articles/snapshots/index.markdown

 by generating your own snapshots, following the instructions in this article.

-If you write web apps, you don’t need to do anything: browsers with the Dart VM can snapshot your app automatically.
-The next time your web app runs, the browser can retrieve the snapshot from the browser cache and use it to start your app faster.

 ## What is a snapshot?

 A snapshot is a sequence of bytes